 How to Easily Switch Web Browsers

-The idea of switching away from Google Chrome may seem impossible at first, but it’s not as hard as you think.
+The idea of switching away from Google Chrome to another internet browser may seem impossible at first, but it’s not as hard as you think.

 Each of the Chrome alternatives listed above offers ways to migrate your bookmarks, passwords, extensions and settings, although some work better than others.